RESCQ: Realtime Scheduling for Continuous Angle Quantum Error Correction Architectures: Abstract

 \section{Abstract}

-Quantum error correction (QEC) is necessary to run large scale quantum programs.
-Regardless of error correcting code, hardware platform, or systems architecture, QEC systems are limited by the types of gates which they can perform efficiently.
-In order to make the base code's gate set universal, they typically rely on the production of a single type of resource state, commonly T, in a different code which is then distilled and injected into the base code.
-This process is neither space nor time efficient and can account for a large portion of the total execution time and physical qubit cost of any program.
-In order to circumvent this problem, alternatives have been proposed, such as the production of continuous angle rotation states \cite{akahoshi2023partially, choi2023fault}.
-These proposals are powerful because they not only enable localized resource generation but also can potentially reduce total space requirements.

-However, the production of these states is non-deterministic and can require many repetitions in order to obtain the desired resource.
-The original proposals suggest architectures which do not actively account for realtime management of its resources to minimize total execution time.
-Without this, static compilation of programs to these systems will be unnecessarily expensive.
-In this work, we propose a realtime compilation of programs to these continuous angle systems and a generalized resource sharing architecture which actively minimizes total execution time based on expected production rates.
-To do so, we repeatedly redistribute resources on-demand which depending on the underlying hardware can cause excessive classical control overhead.
-We further address this by dynamically selecting the frequency of recompilation.
-Our compiler and architecture improves over the baseline proposals by an average of $2\times$.
+In order to realize large scale quantum error correction (QEC), resource states, such as $\ket{T}$, must be prepared which is expensive in both space and time.
+In order to circumvent this problem, alternatives have been proposed, such as the production of continuous angle rotation states \cite{akahoshi2023partially, choi2023fault, toshio2024practicalquantumadvantagepartially}.
+However, the production of these states is non-deterministic and may require multiple repetitions to succeed.
+The original proposals suggest architectures which do not account for realtime (or dynamic) management of resources to minimize total execution time.
+Without a realtime scheduler, a statically generated schedule will be unnecessarily expensive.
+We propose RESCQ (pronounced rescue), a realtime scheduler for programs compiled onto these continuous angle systems.
+Our scheme actively minimizes total cycle count by on-demand redistribution of resources based on expected production rates.
+Depending on the underlying hardware, this can cause excessive classical control overhead.
+We further address this by dynamically selecting the frequency of our recomputation.
+RESCQ improves over baseline proposals by an average of $2\times$ in cycle count.